 As a global standard, has now also established itself as a communication system in the field of measurement technology.
 With a data rate of 100 Mbit, EtherCAT covers large parts of what is required in measurement applications in laboratory or production environments.
 For particularly data-intensive applications, provides bandwidths of up to 10 Gbit/s.
 This makes applications with thousands of channels easy to implement, even in the sampling rate range of 100 kSps and more per channel.
 High-performance measuring devices are not only available for EtherCAT, but also in particular infrastructure components from Beckhoff, such as the port multiplier, which, if necessary, allows several EtherCAT segments to be simply arranged in parallel and thus multiply the possible data throughput.
-This is then the basis for integrating up to 65,535 possible EtherCAT devices.
-It should not be forgotten that the above PC-based control principle also allows the performance of the controller, which is flooded with data, to keep step easily.
-Here, the good scalability of the Beckhoff products has an advantageous effect at both I/O and control level!
+This is the basis for integrating up to 65,535 possible EtherCAT devices.
+It should not be forgotten that the PC-based control principle also allows the performance of the controller, which is flooded with data, to keep up.
+Here, the good scalability of our products has an advantageous effect at both I/O and control level!

 Regarding time synchronization, appropriately equipped devices from Beckhoff (terminals, boxes, modules) provide very high measuring accuracy.
 However, a measured value is often only usable when the time of measurement is also known.
 EtherCAT brings along precisely the right basis for this with the Distributed Clocks system: Appropriately equipped devices support the high-precision time synchronization of all inputs and outputs, typically with time uncertainties of well below 1 µs, both relative in relation to the devices in a network and absolute in relation to a higher-level global reference time.
 The latter in particular is fundamental if several controllers are to be temporally networked: the Beckhoff EtherCAT master in TwinCAT can adjust to an external time, which enters the EtherCAT system via PPS or PTP and other ways.
 Worthy of note here are the TwinCAT function and the and EtherCAT Terminals.
 As a result, all EtherCAT devices on this bus then also run in sync with the external time.
 This allows, for example: